fyodorio/unit-testing-styleguide/README.md

 ## Best practices for providing code testability

-1. All the code files should follow the Single Responsibility Principle and Separation of Concerns Principle
+1. All the code architecture should follow the Single Responsibility Principle to achieve Separation of Concerns inside of it
 1. API methods should not be tightly coupled with the specific implementation (data sources)
 1. Pure functions should be preferred when writing the API methods
 1. Methods should be decomposed as much as possible